- Military Basics

 Information and support for service members and their families.
 About the Call Center.

 Good health and peak physical fitness are key to our military community’s force readiness.
-One of the best ways to build strength and stamina is to eat nutritious foods that will provide your body the energy and nutrients it needs in order for you to perform at your best.
+One of the best ways to build strength and stamina is to eat nutritious foods that will provide your body with the energy and nutrients it needs in order for you to perform at your best.
 Here are some tips on how to build a better diet and improve your overall well-being.

 Develop and maintain healthy habits